deepaksood619/deepaksood619.github.io/docs/technologies/apache/databricks/40-databricks-commands.md

 ## delete a secret
 databricks secrets delete --scope my-scope --key my-key

+## List all available secret scopes in the workspace
+databricks secrets list-scopes --output JSON

 ## List the secret keys stored within a secret scope
 databricks secrets list --scope my-scope --output JSON

-## List all available secret scopes in the workspace
+## Put a secret into specific scope
-databricks secrets list-scopes --output JSON
+databricks secrets put --scope abc-scope --key abc
+## An editor opens, Paste your secret value above the line and save and exit the editor.
+Your input is stripped of the comments and stored associated with the key in the scope.
 ```

 [Databricks CLI setup & documentation | Databricks on AWS](https://docs.databricks.com/dev-tools/cli/index.html)